States That Have Legal Daily Fantasy Sites

 Though there are more states with daily fantasy sports than without, not all USA sports fans are able to join DFS sites like FanDuel and DraftKings.
 This is due to the fact that some states have completely banned participation in paid-entry contests by deeming fantasy sports illegal.
 Most of the states that have prohibited daily fantasy sports have put the contests into the category of illegal gambling, which is a designation that DFS operators have fought to avoid.
 DFS operators have legally maintained that their contests are skill games and should not be considered games of chance.
 There are not many states that have banned DFS, but here is a list of the current states where DFS contests are largely considered illegal or have received unfavorable Attorney General opinions:

 Do DFS Sites Accept Players From Every State?

 It is not currently possible for daily fantasy sports operators to accept players from every state.
 While some states have chosen to embrace the fantasy contests, others have either banned DFS or remained silent regarding regulation.
-There are also states that have made it difficult for operators to serve their residents by issuing negative opinions regarding the legality of daily fantasy sports contests.
+There are also states that have made it difficult for operators to serve their residents by issuing negative Attorney General opinions regarding the legality of DFS contests.
 All of these factors go into an operator’s decision as to whether or not they will accept players from a certain state.
 The good news is that about 80% of US sports fans can join daily fantasy sports sites like DraftKings, FanDuel, and Yahoo.

 States That DraftKings Restricts